How Insurance Companies Develop Rate Changes

 Why do car insurance rates go up even when I haven't had an accident?

-Insurance rates are set at a portfolio level, meaning your premium reflects not just your individual history but also broader trends in your region — including rising repair costs, increased accident frequency among other drivers in your ZIP code, or large weather-related claims events.
-State regulators approve rate changes for the insurer's overall book of business.
-Even if your own record is clean, a company-wide rate increase — driven by factors like inflation or litigation — can still affect your renewal.
-Learn more about what drives rate changes.
+Insurance rates are set at a portfolio level, meaning your premium reflects not just your individual history but also broader trends in your region — including rising repair costs, increased accident frequency, weather-related claims events, tariffs on auto parts, and social inflation from large jury verdicts.
+State regulators approve rate changes for the insurer's overall book of business, not for individual policyholders.
+Even if your own record is clean, a company-wide rate increase can still affect your renewal.
+For a deeper dive into what's driving costs right now, see our guide on 2026 car insurance rate trends.

 What's the difference between prior approval and file-and-use states?

 In prior approval states, insurance companies must submit their rate filing and receive explicit approval from the state insurance department before the new rates can be charged to policyholders.
 In file-and-use states, insurers file the rates and can begin using them almost immediately, with the state reviewing the filing after the fact.
-Prior approval gives consumers stronger upfront protections but can slow down both rate increases and rate decreases.
+Prior approval gives consumers stronger upfront protections but can slow down both rate increases and rate decreases — California's average review window is roughly 185 days according to Milliman's Q2 2025 data.
 File-and-use allows the market to move more quickly in both directions.

 Can I actually stop an insurance company from raising my rates?

 On an individual basis, stopping a rate increase is very difficult — if the state has approved the change, the insurer is entitled to apply it.
 However, you can file a formal complaint with your state DOI, which can prompt an investigation if a pattern of abuse is identified.
-You can also contact your state's Consumer Counsel office if one exists, participate in public comment periods during major rate reviews, and — most practically — shop competing carriers to find a lower rate.
-Understanding your insurance loss ratio can help you gauge whether an insurer's rate request was genuinely justified.
+You can also contact your state's Consumer Counsel office, participate in public comment periods during major rate reviews, and — most practically — shop competing carriers to find a lower rate.
+Understanding how loss ratios drive rate changes can help you assess whether a filed increase is actuarially justified.

 How do I find out what rate increase my insurer filed with the state?

 Most state insurance departments maintain online portals where you can search rate filings by insurer.
-The NAIC's SERFF (System for Electronic Rate and Form Filing) database is one of the primary systems insurers use to submit filings, and many states make these accessible to the public.
-You can also call or submit a public records request to your state's Department of Insurance.
+The NAIC's SERFF Filing Access portal (portals.naic.org/serff-filing-access) is one of the primary public tools, covering approved filings across all 50 states — and no login is required to view public documents.
+You can also call or submit a public records request to your state's Department of Insurance directly.
+In California, the state's WARFF system contains filings dating back to 1998.
 Look for the insurer's name, line of business (personal auto), and the effective date of the change to find relevant documents.